Boras: MLB cancer of trading veterans helped Braves win

 – He compared Kris Bryant to actor Sean Connery, saying ”he has Bond-like abilities to create a great middle of the lineup.
 He’s always red-hot in the hunt for October.
 He’s an extraordinary gentleman and is in a league of his own.”

-— Former Mets outfielder Michael Conforto had become the “King of Queens,” he said, but “in free agency now, he’s kind of like the ace of many GMs’ hearts.”
+– Former Mets outfielder Michael Conforto had become the ”King of Queens,” Boras said, but ”in free agency now, he’s kind of like the ace of many GMs’ hearts.”
+Mets president Sandy Alderson responded: ”Those comments I would characterize as a blowhard in a house of cards.”

 – For Semien: ”He kind of brings a charge in the batter’s box and kind of, you know, he insulates the middle infield.
 So he’s truly a modern day Semien conductor, and we all know there’s a shortage of chips worldwide.”